 The good news is that alternative pavement sealant products are readily available on the retail market and they are cost competitive with the coal tar-based products while containing hundreds or thousands of times less PAHs.

-We are working hard to build on our successful work in 2017 and 2018 with partners including Sweet Water, Milwaukee Riverkeeper, and the Milwaukee Metropolitan Sewerage District in educating local communities in Southeastern Wisconsin on this issue.
+We have worked hard to build on our successful work in 2017 and 2018 with partners including Sweet Water, Milwaukee Riverkeeper, and the Milwaukee Metropolitan Sewerage District to educate local communities in Southeastern Wisconsin on this issue.
 That effort led 13 communities in the Milwaukee area to take local action to curb the use of high-PAH pavement sealants by property owners and contractors.

-This year, we are working with our partners at the Lakeshore Natural Resource Partnership, the Fox-Wolf Watershed Alliance, and others along the Lake Michigan coast from Sheboygan up to Door County and back down through Green Bay and the Fox Valley to Appleton.
-We continue to educate members of the public and staff and elected officials at local municipalities about PAHs, the human health and environmental threats they pose, how coal tar-based pavement sealant products are the major culprit putting PAHs into the environment, and what can be done about it at the household, business, and local government levels to reduce those risks.
+In 2019, we worked with our partners at the Lakeshore Natural Resource Partnership, the Fox-Wolf Watershed Alliance, and others along the Lake Michigan coast from Sheboygan up to Door County and back down through Green Bay and the Fox Valley to Appleton.
+We continued to educate members of the public and staff and elected officials at local municipalities about PAHs, the human health and environmental threats they pose, how coal tar-based pavement sealant products are the major culprit putting PAHs into the environment, and what can be done about it at the household, business, and local government levels to reduce those risks.

 We will also be taking this work to the Lake Superior coastline this winter and spring, as well as working with more communities along Lake Michigan in Southeastern Wisconsin.
 This work around the coastal portion of the state is funded thanks to Wisconsin’s Coastal Management Program and the National Oceanic and Atmospheric Administration, as well as by a grant from Freshwater Future.